petrickjerico/tp/docs/DeveloperGuide.md

     * 2a2.
 System stops implementation.
    Use case ends
 * 3a.
 Invalid task specified
     * 3a1.
-System signals to the user that the task is invalid Use case ends
+System signals to the user that the task is invalid.
+    Use case ends
 * *a.
 Cancellation
    * a1.
 User asks for cancellation of current command.
     Use case ends

-#### Use case: UC11 search for tasks
+#### Use case: UC11 Search for tasks
 **MSS**
 1. The user requests to search for tasks.
 2. The system asks for query key.